ANCrowther/RandomPacketSelectionApp/README.md

 From the original request, this program only shows up to three randomly selected clients at a time.
 If the user selected 'Select Random Packet' once, then selects 'Select 3 Packets', it will still only show three randomly selected clients.
 The 'Select 3 Packets' will only select the number of clients needed to complete the list.

+Do to the sensitive nature of the files being used from the original request, this application does not save the data, nor update the excel spreadsheet.
+The user will have to manually update the spreadsheet with the 'Client Checked' column with the results.

+The excel file must have the following headings for the program to work

+- 'First Name'		- client's first name
+- 'Last Name'		- client's last name
+- 'Employee Name'	- employee's name
+- 'Client Checked'	- boolean TRUE or FALSE

 ## About

 This application is built in C# .NET Framework 4.8